-In February 2018, we entered into the Loan and Security Agreement that provides a senior secured loan facility of up to an aggregate principal amount of \$45.0 million.
-The first tranche was \$20.0 million and was drawn down in February 2018.
-The second tranche was \$15.0 million and was drawn down in September 2018.
-The third tranche is \$10.0 million and is available beginning upon approval of our Gvoke HypoPen NDA by the FDA until the earlier of September 30, 2019 or the 30th day following NDA approval by the FDA.
+In February 2018, we entered into a Loan and Security Agreement, which we refer to as the Loan Agreement, with Oxford Finance LLC and Silicon Valley Bank, which we collectively refer to as our Lenders, providing a senior secured loan facility of up to an aggregate principal amount of \$45.0 million, comprised of a \$20.0 million drawdown in February 2018 and an additional \$25.0 million which can be borrowed in two additional tranches.
+The second tranche is \$15.0 million and is available if we submit our NDA for our Glucagon Rescue Pen before September 30, 2018, and then only available to be drawn until the earlier of September 30, 2018 or the 30th day following such NDA submission.
+The third tranche is \$10.0 million and is available if we receive approval of our Glucagon Rescue Pen NDA by the FDA before September 30, 2019, and then only available to be drawn until the earlier of September 30, 2019 or the 30th day following NDA approval by the FDA.

-The interest rate under the Loan and Security Agreement is the thirty-day U.S. LIBOR rate plus 6.75%, which was approximately 8.86% as of September 30, 2018.
-Payments on the Loan and Security Agreement are interest only for the first 24 months, which can be extended by an additional twelve months if the third tranche is drawn.
-The total term of the loan is 59 months, and the principal payments will begin in either 36 months or 24 months, contingent on the third tranche being drawn.
+The interest rate under the Loan Agreement is the thirty-day U.S. LIBOR rate plus 6.75%.
+Payments on the Loan Agreement are interest only for the first 24 months, which can be extended by an additional twelve months if the third tranche is drawn.
+The total term of the loan is 59 months, and the principal payments will begin in either 36 or 24 months, contingent on the third tranche being drawn.

-Pursuant to the Loan and Security Agreement, we provided a first priority security interest in all existing and future-acquired assets, excluding intellectual property and certain other assets, owned by us.
-The Loan and Security Agreement contains a negative pledge on intellectual property owned by us.
-We also issued warrants to the Lenders to purchase common stock, which is further discussed in Note 7, "Warrants," of the notes to our unaudited condensed financial statements included elsewhere in this prospectus.
+Pursuant to the Loan Agreement, we provided a first priority security interest in all existing and after-acquired assets, excluding intellectual property and certain other assets, owned by us.
+Our Loan Agreement contains a negative pledge on intellectual property owned by us.